MUDE-2025/PA1.1/README.md

 You'll need to have done this to be able to make the workshop and group assignment.

-For the programming fundamentals you'll make an assignment on:
+For the fundamental programming concepts you'll make an assignment on:

 7. The basics of a Jupyter notebook
 8. The basics of python